avventoapps/Telefyna-App/README.md

 ## TODO
+- [ ] look through TODOs
 - [ ] Fork and add auto start using system prefs to FTP, send PR
 - [ ] write tests
-- [ ] support audit logs, mail them out
 - [ ] support streaming to hls, shoutcast & loudcast
 - [ ] locally backup/download streaming content
 - [ ] play video with different or additional audio/slave
 - [ ] float another layer on video stream for ads, logo etc
 - [ ] ensure all wrong media files are skipped (blocked)
 - [ ] work on presentation approach (blocked)
-- [ ] read satelite channels and decorders as we do local playlists and streams
+- [ ] read satellite channels and decoders as we do local playlists and streams
+- [x] support audit logs, mail them out
 - [x] work on now playing orm(system preferences) to handle resuming local playlists at next play to support daily etc periods and future dates
 - [x] add dates in addition to days
 - [x] remove repeats, use days for day